 - Search the platform for stock code: BBD.B in this case.

-- Research Bombardier shares.
+- Research Bombardier stocks.
 The platform should provide the latest information available.

-- Buy your Bombardier shares.
+- Buy your Bombardier stocks.
 It's that simple.

 What's in this guide?